David-Un-ger/TronisLaneKeepingAssist/README.md

 The contours for each lane marking are useful for estimating the steering command directly.
 The function `contours2Points()` is used to output a steering target value that can be used to control the vehicle.

 The contours for the left and right line each consist of a vector of points.
 A more useful representation for each lane marking is a second order polynomial that can be found using the function `PolynomialFit()` function.
-Given to two polynomials in the BEV space, a steering target value can be computed assuming the one always wants to steer to the middle of the lane markings.
+Given the two polynomials in the BEV space, a steering target value can be computed assuming the one always wants to steer to the middle of the lane markings.
 A x value (in front of the vehicle) corresponding to a distance of ~8m is plugged into both polynomials.
-The arrithmetic mean of both obtained y values yields the target value for the steering.
+The arithmetic mean of both obtained y values yields the target value for the steering.

-Just for visulization purpose, the detected contour for the left line is marked in red, the right line is marked in blue and both resulting polynomials are indicated by green dots.
+Just for visualization purposes, the detected contour for the left line is marked in red, the right line is marked in blue and both resulting polynomials are indicated by green dots.
 The steering target 8m in front of the car is shown using a white circle.

 <img src="https://user-images.githubusercontent.com/35065831/163937474-c8cffa6e-304c-4218-80d0-d96ba8d5b2fb.jpg" alt="bev_lines" width="200"/>

 As a final step for the `LaneFinder`, the BEV image is transformed back into the perspective image and superimposed to the input image:
 <img src="https://user-images.githubusercontent.com/35065831/162695892-27b9ad8b-7c93-46de-8e27-83727465d0da.jpg" alt="final" width="400"/>

+This last step is also just for visualization and not required to steer the vehicle.

 ## Part 2: Steering Control